tfmFerreira/Databank/developer/docker/README.md

 ## 2. Using the Docker Development Environment

 ### Setting Up the Development Environment
-Go to the directory where you have the Databank repository.
+Go to the directory where you have the fairmd-lipids repository.
 Then,

-1. Download the latest nmrlipids core image:
+1. Download the latest fairmd-lipids core image:
    ```
-   docker pull nmrlipids/core:latest
+   docker pull fairmd-lipids/core:latest
    ```

 2. Alternatively the Docker image can be built locally: